Kenia Jayantilal

 Hirji Kenia Jayantilal (born 13 January 1948) is a former Indian cricketer who played in one Test match in 1971.

-He played for Osmania University and was part of the university team for when it won the Rohinton Baria Trophy in 1966–67.
+He played for Osmania University and was part of the university team when it won the Rohinton Baria Trophy in 1966–67.

 On his Ranji Trophy debut, he scored 153 runs against Andhra.

 He only played one Test match in 1971 against West Indies, where he scored five runs.
 He was a substitute for Sunil Gavaskar as the latter was injured.